3.1 Matrix

 #> d 4 8

-Of course, you can combine the two requirements, namely, keep the rows with the value on the y column larger than 6 and the columns with the value on the b row less than 7.
+Of course, you can combine the two requirements, namely, keep the rows with the value on the y column greater than 6 and the columns with the value on the b row less than 7.

 x[x[, "y"] > 6, x["b", ] < 7]

-3.1.4 Update values in sub-matrices
+3.1.4 Modify values in sub-matrices

 x_copy <- x